ArdenB/CCRCexamples/markdown_thesis/README.md

-If you prefer to work in Rmarkdown, see: https://github.com/rensa/unswthesisdown
+If you prefer to work in Rmarkdown, see James Goldie's UNSW port: https://github.com/rensa/unswthesisdown

 The following instructions are from the original repository: https://github.com/tompollard/phd_thesis_markdown